OAVallejos/vorticidad-cosmica-datos/README.md

 🌌 Exploring Cosmic Frontiers • 📊 Reproducible Science • 🚀 Open Research

+Dedicated and in gratitude to a member of the "Societa' Italiana di Fisica".
+To the constructive criticism of an editor who works Saturday afternoons. 💪🫵
+I hope to live up to it someday...

 "Science is not only compatible with spirituality; it is a profound source of spirituality." - Carl Sagan